 You can also walk a one-way stretch of the Cotswold Way, then catch a bus or take a taxi back to Broadway.
 Heading north it’s six miles to Chipping Campden, or to the south it’s four miles to Stanton or 12 miles to Winchcombe.
 The village is also on the route of another long-distance walking trail too, the Wychavon Way which runs for 40 miles from Droitwich Spa to Broadway.

-If you’re visiting the Cotswolds in summer, don’t miss a trip to Cotswold Lavender.
-Their fragrant flower fields are set on a hillside just two miles south of Broadway.
-Each year Cotswold Lavender open their display fields up to the public from mid-June until early August when the crop is harvested and distilled (entry £7.50 adults, £3.25 children aged 5–15 and free for under 5s).
+If you’re visiting the Cotswolds in summer, don’t miss a trip to the Cotswold Lavender fields, two miles south of Broadway.
+Each year they open their fragrant display fields up to the public for a few weeks from mid-June until early August when the crop is harvested and distilled.

-The village of Snowshill is also only three miles from Broadway.
-This scenic spot was a filming location for Bridget Jones’ Diary and is centred around a village green and Victorian St Barnabas Church.
-It’s also home to Snowshill Manor and Garden, a National Trust property restored from a ruin by Edwardian architect, artist and poet Charles Paget Wade in the 1920s.
+Nearby Snowshill (3 miles) is centred around a village green and Victorian St Barnabas Church.
+It’s home to Snowshill Manor and Garden, a National Trust property restored by Edwardian architect, artist and poet Charles Paget Wade in the 1920s which now houses his quirky collections.

 Where to eat in Broadway